 6. University of Michigan’s Campus.
 I absolutely love exploring the U of M’s beautiful campus.
 If you have time while you’re here, stop into the U-M Museum of Art (free, open Mon. – Sat.) or the U-M Museum of Natural History (free, open Mon. – Sun.).
 If you’re looking for an abbreviated tour, central campus is a good place to start.
 You can easily see Hill Auditorium, The Michigan Union, Angell hall, Burton Tower, ‘the diag’, the West Hall Arch, the Clements Library and more in about a half hour.
 If nothing else, you absolutely must go to the ‘Law Quad’ and peek into the Law Library.
 You won’t be disappointed.

 7. Brew Tour.
 There are eight breweries in Washtenaw County.
 Corner Brewery in Ypsilanti always carries my favorite beer (ABC’s Phat Abbot Trippel), Wolverine State Brewing Company’s Tap room is a favorite local hang out, and Original Gravity in Milan is a hidden hoppy gem.
 Honestly, they’re all amazing.
 Arbor Brewing Company, Grizzly Peak, Jolly Pumpkin and Blue Tractor are all within walking distance from each other downtown.
 Check out Michigan's expansive craft beer scene for more brewery ideas and tours.

 8. Catch a game at the Big House or Crisler Center.
 There are plenty of places that are great for game-watching fun, but maybe none as iconic as the University of Michigan Football Stadium, more commonly referred to as the Big House.
 Attending an event at the largest college football stadium in North America or the nearby Crisler arena should be on every Ann Arbor visitor's bucket list.
-If you'd like to watch a game or event from the comfort of a restaurant, I recommend Banfield’s Westide Grill, Fraser’s Pub, Conor O’Neill’s, The Arena, or Damon’s Sports Bar.
+If you'd like to watch a game or event from the comfort of a restaurant, I recommend Banfield’s Westide Grill, Fraser’s Pub or Conor O’Neill’s.
 Aubree’s in Ypsilanti is a great spot too.
 Make sure to get there early to claim your spot!